chartanon/moechart/README.md

 ## Ideas

 -   Add a VN counter somewhere to show how many VNs fit under the current set of filters
+-   Automatically sort all VNs by GenreFocus so chartanon doesn't have to manually place each new VN in the correct area

 ## Working Area